elrayle/ldp_pcdm_f4_in_action/sufia/README.md

 Here is a slight adjustment based on the assumptions from which I have been working.

 Changes:
-* addition of proxies for GenericFiles (required)
+* addition of proxies for GenericFiles
 * /works/raven/members is an IC
 * insertion of Hydra::Works between Sufia specific class and Hydra::PCDM.
 Unless Sufia needs to extend the definitions of GenericFile and GenericWork even more, Sufia should use Hydra::Works classes.

     LDP  Fedora URI                                       Sufia class         Hydra::Works class         Hydra::PCDM class